jupyterhub/jupyterhub-deploy-docker/README.md

 docker pull jupyter/scipy-notebook:2d878db5cbff
 ```

+Note: If you choose to use a container image other than
+``jupyter/scipy-notebook``, you must change the `DOCKER_CONTAINER_IMAGE` value
+of the `.env` file to the desired container image.
+Alternatively, you can
+override the value by setting the `DOCKER_CONTAINER_IMAGE` variable to a
-Note: If you choose to use a different container image, you must set the `DOCKER_CONTAINER_IMAGE` environment variable in the `.env` file, or override it in the environment where you launch JupyterHub.
+different Notebook image in the environment where you launch JupyterHub.

 ## Run the JupyterHub container